 Kenrick was most impressed with Werahiko's prospecting, later writing that 'for many months after Field was practically deserted Hone Werahiko alone and unaided prospected the east side of the mountain range under circumstances of considerable hardship and difficulty'.
-303 In October, he estimated that Werahiko had prospected the buck reef for the previous five or six months.
-304 The mining inspector wrote that Werahiko continued prospecting on a large reef known as the Buck Reef, near the Waiorongomai Creek, which, although its existence was well known, attracted but a limited amount of attention from the miners during the first rush to this field.
-After several months of patient industry and by following the line of the reef ... in a northerly direction he was fortunate in discovering gold about a mile and a half distant from where the reef crops out near the flat.305
+In October, he estimated that Werahiko had prospected the buck reef for the previous five or six months.
+The mining inspector wrote that Werahiko continued prospecting on a large reef known as the Buck Reef, near the Waiorongomai Creek, which, although its existence was well known, attracted but a limited amount of attention from the miners during the first rush to this field.
+After several months of patient industry and by following the line of the reef ... in a northerly direction he was fortunate in discovering gold about a mile and a half distant from where the reef crops out near the flat.314

 The first hint of these months of hard work in forbidding conditions was a passing reference in early August: 'At Te Aroha there is some talk of sending out a strong prospecting party in the vicinity of Hone's supposed find, as he gave the Warden some good gold-bearing stone on his last visit'.
-306 As no such prospecting party was formed, Werahiko obtained some assistance from other Maori.
-In mid-September, 'Hone and the other natives' were 'still out prospecting on the buck reef'.
-307 In early October, when Werahiko took the first parcel of ore from Waiorongomai to be tested
+As no such prospecting party was formed, Werahiko obtained some assistance from other Maori.
+In mid-September, 'Hone and the other

-302 Harry Kenrick to Under-Secretary of Gold Fields, 18 April 1882, AJHR, 1882, H-19, p.
+311 Harry Kenrick to Under-Secretary of Gold Fields, 18 April 1882, AJHR, 1882, H-19, p.
 11.

-303 Harry Kenrick to Under-Secretary, Mines Department, 28 September 1884, Mines Department, MD 1, 85/1006, ANZ-W.
+312 Harry Kenrick to Under-Secretary, Mines Department, 28 September 1884, Mines Department, MD 1, 85/1006, ANZ-W.

-304 Harry Kenrick to Under-Secretary, Mines Department, 17 October 1881, Mines Department, MD 1, 81/1118, ANZ-W.
+313 Harry Kenrick to Under-Secretary, Mines Department, 17 October 1881, Mines Department, MD 1, 81/1118, ANZ-W.

-305 J.M.
+314 J.M.
 McLaren to Under-Secretary for Gold Fields, 12 May 1882, AJHR, 1882, H-19, p.
 16; letter from 'Old Miner', Te Aroha News, 31 January 1911, p.
 3, confirmed that Werahiko prospected from 'the Waiorongomai Flat' along the line of the reef to the New Find.

-306 Thames Advertiser, 6 August 1881, p.
+315 Thames Advertiser, 6 August 1881, p.
 3.